kanisterio/kanister/examples/stable/mssql/README.md

 ```

 ### Create storage
+Default storage class will be used to provision PVC.
 Execute following commands to create PVC for SQL Server installation.
 ```bash
 $ cat <<EOF | kubectl create -f -